 If baby does not move ten times in two hours, call your doctor.
 This can be a sign that baby is in distress.
 Think about when you feel sick and under the weather, you don’t like to move around, and you tend to like to stay in bed.
 This is the same reasoning behind why babies move less when they are stressed.

 It is important to note that babies do have sleep cycles in the womb, and when babies are sleeping they don’t move as much.
 Babies tend to like to sleep when you are up moving around.
 This is why it’s important to do fetal kick counts when you are lying down, because this is when babies like to wake up!

 When you go to your scheduled appointments, your provider will always ask you if you have been having any headaches or blurry vision.

 Headaches or blurry vision can be a sign of preeclampsia, a life-threatening pregnancy complication for you and baby.

-Preeclampsia is more common towards the end of your pregnancy, but it may happen at any time after 20 weeks gestation.
-It is characterized by elevated blood pressures, swelling in your extremities, and protein in your urine.
-This is also the reason you must pee in a cup each time you go to the doctor!
+Preeclampsia is more common towards the end of your pregnancy, but it may happen at any time after 20 weeks of gestation.
+It is characterized by:

 Preeclampsia is dangerous for you because if your blood pressure is extremely high, it can cause you to have a seizure or a stroke.
-It is also very dangerous for baby because as your blood pressure elevates, less blood flow and oxygen gets to your placenta, which ultimately means less blood flow and oxygen for baby.
+It is also very dangerous for baby because as your blood pressure elevates, less blood flow and oxygen get to your placenta, which ultimately means less blood flow and oxygen for baby.